Guide: Your Optimal Free Prize Request in 2026

 Site or Business Manager time, logistics human, quick, without jargon

 A very good message addressed to the wrong person often gets lost without a response.
-It is better to send a correct message to the right decision-maker than a brilliant text that never reaches the right level.
+It’s better to send a correct message to the right decision-maker than a brilliant text that never reaches the right level.

 To help your teams better formulate their exchanges, this video can also serve as a reference on the fundamentals of initial contact: